olhanotolga/100-days-of-code/log.md

 ## Day 13: June 13, 2020

-**Today's Progress:** Watched the Udemy Web Dev course, sections on jQuery.
+**Today's Progress:** Watched the Udemy Web Dev course, the sections on jQuery.
 Played around with it a bit.
 Nothing serious.

 **Thoughts:** I keep hearing that it's not worth learning jQuery.
 Still, I'd stumbled upon so much of it when looking up JS-related things that knowing it does more good than harm.